puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_writing_nix.markdown

 ## Getting Started

 In the [Apache installation QSG](./quick_start_module_install_nix.html), you installed the latest version of the puppetlabs-apache module.
+This guide assumes you have done so, and that you have Puppet and a Puppet agent installed.

 ## Editing a Forge Module

 Although many Forge modules are exact solutions that fit your site, many are *almost* but not quite what you need.
 Sometimes you will need to edit some of your Forge modules.

 ### Module Basics
+> ### A Quick Note about Module Directories
+>
+>The first thing to know is that, by default, the modules you use to manage nodes are located in `/etc/puppetlabs/puppet/environments/production/modules`---this includes modules installed by Puppet, those that you download from the Forge, and those that you write yourself.

-By default, modules are stored in `/etc/puppetlabs/puppet/environments/production/modules`.
-If need be, you can configure this path with the [`modulepath`](/references/3.8.latest/configuration.html#modulepath) setting in `puppet.conf`.)
+>If need be, you can configure this path with the [`modulepath`](/references/3.8.latest/configuration.html#modulepath) setting in `puppet.conf`.)
+>
+>**Note**: Puppet also installs modules in `/opt/puppet/share/puppet/modules`, but don’t modify anything in this directory or add modules of your own to it.
+>
+>There are plenty of resources about modules and the creation of modules that you can reference.
+Check out [Modules and Manifests](./puppet_modules_manifests.html), the [Beginner's Guide to Modules](/guides/module_guides/bgtm.html), and the [Puppet Forge](https://forge.puppetlabs.com/).

 Modules are directory trees.
 For these exercises you'll use the following files: